jacksund/simmate/docs/full_guides/database/contributing_data.md

 ```

-### Step 2: Download data into the Simmate format
+### Step 2: Download Data into the Simmate Format

 Now that Simmate knows what to expect, we can load your data into the database.
-This can be done in serveral ways.
+This can be done in several ways.
 It is entirely up to you which method to use, but here are our recommended options:

-1. **JSON or CSV file.** If all of your data can be provide via a dump file, then we can use that!
+1. **JSON or CSV file.** If all of your data can be provided via a dump file, then we can use that!
 This is typically the easiest for a provider's server.
 For an example of this, see the COD implementation, which uses a download of CIF files.

 2. **A custom python package.** Feel free to add an optional dependency if your team has already put a lot of work into loading data using a python package.
 A great example of this is the MPRester class in pymatgen, which we use to pull Material Project data.
 (JARVIS, AFLOW, OQMD currently use this option too).